arthurmco/familyline-testbed/README.md

  - *devIL:* for loading our textures.
  - *cairo:* for drawing the interfaces
  - *libyaml:* For parsing the `assets.yaml` file, aka the asset list.
+ - *libflatbuffers:* For serializing the input to a file

 Please build in a separate directory from the source.
 For exemple, when you clone the repository, you can create a directory named